Forced conversion: Almohad Caliphate

 Christians under the Almohad rule generally chose to relocate to the Christian principalities (most notably the Kingdom of Asturias) in the north of the Iberian Peninsula, whereas Jews decided to stay in order to keep their properties, and many of them feigned conversion to Islam, while continuing to believe and practice Judaism in secrecy.

 During the Almohad persecution, the medieval Jewish philosopher and rabbi Moses Maimonides (1135–1204), one of the leading exponents of the Golden Age of Jewish culture in the Iberian Peninsula, wrote his Epistle on Apostasy, in which he permitted Jews to feign apostasy under duress, though strongly recommending leaving the country instead.
 There is dispute amongst scholars as to whether Maimonides himself converted to Islam in order to freely escape from Almohad territory, and then reconverted back to Judaism in either the Levant or in Egypt.
 He was later denounced as an apostate and tried in an Islamic court.

-Danishmends
+Seljuk Empire

+In order to increase their numbers in Anatolia, the newly arrived Seljuk Turks took Christian children and forcibly converted them to Islam and turkified them, acts specifically mentioned in Antioch, around Samosata, and in western Asia Minor.

+Danishmend's campaigns

-During his campaigns Sultan Malik Danishmend swore to forcibly convert the city of Sisiya Comana to Islam and did so upon capturing it.
-The govenor of Comana forced its people to pray 5 times a day and those who refused to go to the mosque were brought to it by threat of physical violence.
-Those who continued to drink wine or did other things that islam forbid were publicly whipped.
-The fate of the city of Euchaita was similar, with Malik giving the people the option of conversion to islam or death.
+During his campaigns, Sultan Malik Danishmend swore to forcibly convert the population of the city of Sisiya Comana to Islam and he did so upon capturing it.
+The governor of Comana forced its population to pray 5 times a day and those who refused to go to the mosque were brought to it by threat of physical violence.
+Those who continued to drink wine or do other things that Islam forbids were publicly whipped.
+The fate of the city of Euchaita was similar, with Malik giving the people the option of converting to Islam or death.